grafana/loki/docs/sources/installation/install-from-source.md

 ---
 # Build from source

-Clone the Loki repository and use the provided `Makefile` to build Loki from source.
+Clone the Grafana Loki repository and use the provided `Makefile` to build Loki from source.

 ## Prerequisites